 If you have scabies, avoid close body contact with others.
 You should get treatment right away to prevent spreading them to others.
-To kill the mites and eggs, wash your clothes and bed linens in hot water and dry on hot cycle, or dry-clean or put items in a bag for 72 hours (3 days).
+To kill the mites and eggs, wash your clothes and bed linens in hot water and dry on hot cycle, or dry-clean or put items in a sealed bag for at least 72 hours (3 days).
 The scabies mites cannot survive more than 2-3 days away from human skin.
 This will kill the insects and eggs.
-If you find out you have scabies, you need to tell your sex partner(s) or anyone you have had close contact with or has shared your bed linens, clothes, or towels.
+If you find out you have scabies, you need to tell your sexual partner(s) or anyone you have had close contact with or has shared your bed linens, clothes, or towels.
 These people should be treated at the same time you are even if they don’t have an itch or a rash.
-Usually you can return to school and/or work the day after treatment.
-The exception is if you have “crusted scabies” and have thick crusts of skin infested wtih mites.
+Usually you can return to school and/or work the days after treatment.
+The exception is if you have “crusted scabies” and have thin crusts of skin infested with mites.
 Compared to a usual infection of scabies with 10-15 mites, “crusted scabies” may have up to 2 million mites and is highly contagious.
 Talk to your HCP about what is best for your treatment plan.

 How can I avoid getting scabies?